- This event has passed.

 It marks the day on which the then Special Representative of the Secretary-General to Iraq, Sérgio Vieira de Mello and 21 of his colleagues tragically made the ultimate sacrifice following the bombing of the UN Headquarters in Baghdad on 19 August 2003.
 You can find further information on the website of the Sérgio Vieira de Mello Foundation.

-In 2017, World Humanitarian Day comes together in solidarity with the millions of people caught in armed conflict.
+In 2017, World Humanitarian Day came together in solidarity with the millions of people caught in armed conflict.
 Civilians are #NotATarget

 Find out more on the World Humanitarian Day website – this site has a petition to world leaders, lots of stories and film clips.
 There is also further background information on the UN World Humanitarian Day observance web pages.